alongd/RMG-Py/documentation/source/users/arkane/output.rst

 Thermodynamic and High-pressure Limit Kinetics Calculations
 ===========================================================

-The syntax of CanTherm output files closely mirrors that of the input files.
+The syntax of Arkane output files closely mirrors that of the input files.
 For each ``thermo()`` function in the input file, there will be a corresponding ``thermo()`` function in the output file containing the computed thermodynamic model.
 Similarly, For each ``kinetics()`` function in the input file, there will